Study the contributions of S, P, and D-wave resonances to the quasi-two-body decays $B^{0}_{s} \rightarrow

-According to Ref.~\cite{910940242015}, the form similar to two-pion is adopted in the S-wave of kaon-pion pair distribution amplitude:
+A form similar to the two-pion DA has been adopted for the S-wave of the kaon-pion pair DA~\cite{910940242015}:

-The subscripts S, P and D denote corresponding sub-waves, respectively, in the following description.
+The subscripts S, P, and D denote the corresponding sub-waves, respectively, in the following description.

-For twist-3 DAs, its asymptotic forms is adopted in this paper; on the other hand, we accept the viewpoint of Ref.~\cite{1010160152020}, Twist-2 DAs is described in a form similar to the scalar meson~\cite{730140172006,7303362014}.
-They can be expressed as:
+Using the description given by Wang et al.~\cite{1010160152020}, the twist-2 DAs have been described in a form similar to the scalar meson~\cite{730140172006,7303362014}, whereas asymptotic forms for the twist-3 DAs have been adopted in this work.
+They can be expressed as follows: